-Jakub Julény graduated from the Documentary Film Direction under Professor Dušan Hanák at the Academy of Performing Arts in Bratislava, Slovakia in 2011.
-After graduating he directed the short films HOUSE - Memories of Martin Porubjak and In King Svätopluk’s Shadow.
-The film The Commune is his first feature-length film.
+Jakub Julény graduated from the Academy of Performing Arts in Bratislava, Slovakia, in 2011, having specialized in Documentary Film Direction, under Professor Dušan Hanák.
+He has directed the short films HOUSE - Memories of Martin Porubjak and In King Svätopluk’s Shadow.
+The Commune is his first feature-length film.

 Barbora Berezňáková is a graduate of the University of Performing Arts in Bratislava, the film directing course at NYFA, and the Animation and Film Department of BBAA, UPV, Valencia.
 Barbora has worked on TV documentaries and web videos for various NGO productions as a director or editor.
 Her work also includes video installations, gallery screenings and music videos.
 She experiments with new ways of storytelling and crosses genres in documentary film.